Whether you embrace it or not, we live in an increasingly online world.

 Sometimes it's just good to know something you're experiencing is completely normal.
 I'll take 'zingers' as an example (this isn't the official medical term btw!).
 My first plastic surgeon told me to expect "pain when nerves in the breasts damaged by surgery regenerate".

 But, he didn't tell me what it would feel like (it's like a rubber band snapping on the skin in case you were wondering) or how long it would go on for... and don't even get me started on how I wasn't aware about 'boob farts'!!!!

 Honestly, I think our plastic surgeons could learn a thing or two off us about the very real side of getting breast implants!

-There are definitely cases where you should go straight to your plastic surgeon (and they'll usually tell you what these kind of things are before breast surgery).
+There are definitely cases where you should go straight to your plastic surgeon (and they'll usually tell you what these kind of things are before your breast augmentation).
 But the online community is a great sounding board for those "Is this normal?" kind of questions.

-And you will have plenty of them, even if you research your breast augmentation like a demon, trust me!
+And you will have plenty of them, even if you research your breast augmentation like a professional research specialist, trust me!